LemonsAreLimes/RayCaster-type-thing/README.md

 ```
 # limitations
 evreything is "transparent" => only rendering one thing at a time
-if you go really vlose to the object it renders really really big
 movement is independant of camera rotaion
-cameras rotation resets oddly
+object in render gets stuck when rotating left (crossing over 360) <= no clue how to fix this